BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Related Work

-\paragraph{Sparse BO.} SEBO~\citep{sebo} poses sparse Bayesian optimization, where the goal is to identify sparse \emph{solutions} that deviate from a default configuration $\bm x^\text{def}$ by learning trade-offs between sparsity and the objective.
-Our work is inspired by this perspective but differs in goal: rather than learning a sparsity–objective trade-off, we aim to optimize the objective while removing low-impact changes from the default.
-The internal and external regularization (IR and ER) methods of \citet{sebo} are most related.
-IR penalizes the objective by $\|\bm x-\bm x^\text{def}\|_0$, so improvements are measured with respect to a modified objective; this typically requires acquisition-specific modifications (which can be nontrivial, e.g., for multi-objective acquisition functions), limiting applicability.
-ER instead penalizes the acquisition function.
-Both approaches rely on a hard-to-tune regularization parameter and are non-differentiable due to the $\ell_0$ term, making optimization challenging (e.g., even with homotopy continuation), and neither provides theoretical performance guarantees.
-In contrast, BONSAI is a simple and computationally efficient post-processing procedure that is universally applicable and can provably recover sparse recommendations whose loss in acquisition value is bounded by an interpretable quantity.
+\paragraph{Sparse BO.} SEBO~\citep{sebo} poses sparse BO as learning a sparsity--objective trade-off; we instead optimize the objective and remove low-impact changes from the default.
+The internal and external regularization (IR/ER) methods of \citet{sebo} are most related: IR penalizes the objective by $\|\bm x-\bm x^\text{def}\|_0$ (requiring acquisition-specific modifications) and ER penalizes the acquisition.
+Both rely on a hard-to-tune regularization parameter, are non-differentiable due to the $\ell_0$ term, and lack theoretical guarantees.
+They also rely on homotopy continuation, making them substantially more expensive than standard BO: across the benchmarks in Sec.~\ref{sec:experiments}, IR/ER/SEBO incur average slowdowns of roughly $7\times$/$9\times$/$14\times$ over Vanilla BO on single-objective problems (and ER/SEBO incur $11\times$/$34\times$ on multi-objective; IR is not applicable to multi-objective), with per-problem slowdowns exceeding $25\times$ (Table~\ref{tab:avg_gen_times}); BONSAI averages only $1.5\times$--$1.6\times$ while remaining universally applicable and provably bounding the loss in acquisition value.

-\paragraph{BO with inexact acquisition maximization.} \citet{pmlr-v286-kim25b} analyze regret when the acquisition is not exactly maximized, which is useful for BONSAI since it can be viewed as inducing inexact acquisition maximization.
-However, \citet{pmlr-v286-kim25b} do not consider inexact maximization as a mechanism for interpretability or simplifying recommendations.
+\citet{pmlr-v286-kim25b} analyze regret under inexact acquisition maximization (a useful tool for our analysis) but do not consider it as a mechanism for simplifying recommendations.

 See Appendix~\ref{appdx:additional_related_work} for additional related work.